ASPP/ASPP-2018-numpy/README.md

 ```

 Try to code these two functions.
-You can then compare your implementatio with
+You can then compare your implementation with
 [mine](tools.py).

 The [tools.py](tools.py) script comes with two other functions that might be
 useful.
 The `timeit` function allows to precisely time some code (e.g. to
 measure which one is the fastest).
-It is pretty similar to the `%timeit` magoc
+It is pretty similar to the `%timeit` magic
 function from IPython:

 ```Pycon